nopnop2002/esp-open-rtos-example/update-spiffs/README.md

 	    msg = result[0][0].recv(1024)
 	    print msg.strip()

-An IP address of ESP8266 may never be same, but you can know an IP address of ESP8266.
+An IP address of ESP8266 may never be same.
+You can know an IP address of ESP8266.

 ![spiffs-1](https://user-images.githubusercontent.com/6020549/52171728-4c051780-27a5-11e9-81ad-b5adda456ca1.jpg)